Rafizqi64/LungmarkerRadiology_BEP_2024/README.md

 ## Usage

 ### main.py
-'main.py' contains most of the evaluation and training procedures and acts as easy access to running your chosen models with a range of adjustments.
+'main.py' contains most of the evaluation and training procedures and acts as easy access to running and plotting your chosen models with a range of adjustments.
 ```bash
 python main.py
 ```